-Individuals who have been offered waiver services have the freedom to choose between institutional care services and community-based services.
+Individuals who have been offered waiver services have the freedom to choose between institutional care services and HCBS.
 They are informed of their alternatives under the waiver at the time they are going through the Medicaid application and determination process.
 These individuals have the responsibility to participate in this process which includes providing medical and other pertinent information or assisting in obtaining this information to be used in the person-centered planning and service approval process.
 When applicants are admitted to the waiver, they have access to an array of Medicaid services.

-Freedom of Choice of Agencies/Providers
+Freedom of Choice Agencies/Providers

-Beneficiaries have the freedom of choice to select their support coordination agency/providers.
+Beneficiaries have the freedom of choice (FOC) to select their support coordination agency/providers.
 Beneficiaries may make agency/provider changes based on the following schedule: